California Republicans Take Aim at Emergency Powers Wielded by Newsom

 Two Republican Assembly members say California Governor Gavin Newsom has gone way too far with his pandemic powers — and will introduce a bill to rein him in.

-(CN) — A pair of Republican lawmakers in California lawmakers say they’re prepping a bill aimed at restricting the unprecedented power wielded by Governor Gavin Newsom during the Covid-19 health emergency.
+(CN) — A pair of Republican lawmakers in California say they’re prepping a bill aimed at restricting the unprecedented power wielded by Governor Gavin Newsom during the Covid-19 health emergency.

 The bill by Assemblymen James Gallagher, R-Yuba City, and Kevin Kiley, R-Rocklin, seeks to end Newsom’s emergency powers by enacting a resolution that overturns the state’s declaration of emergency in effect since Newsom signed it on March 4.